 osCommerce, which is short for “open source commerce,” is another open source e-commerce management product.
 Development of osCommerce began in March 2000; it’s a well-established software platform.

 osCommerce is a complete e-commerce platform/solution, but there are just under 9000 add-ons available to you free of charge if there are features you would like but do not come with the standard installation (or if, such as with shopping carts, you would prefer a different option).

 Furthermore, osCommerce is commonly offered with one-click installation programs that come with many shared-hosting packages, so getting set up with osCommerce can be fairly simple.

 Woocommerce itself runs on the WordPress platform, so you can expect nearly seamless integration if you choose to use this product.
-WooCommerce is modular, so the product is as lean as possible since you add only the features you need and want (want just one display page for your products, a shopping cart, and a checkout process?
-You got it).
+WooCommerce is modular, so the product is as lean as possible since you add only the features you need and want (if you want just one display page for your products, a shopping cart, and a checkout process, you’ve got it).